 You’re interviewing the person whose job it is to care about that product at least as much as anyone else in the world, if not more so.
 Unfortunately, this means that sometimes they’ll be the only person standing between your product shipping at its very best — and shipping at less than its best.

 Maintaining an attitude of always striving for product excellence is important in your product manager hire.
 We’re not saying that means they’ll need to overthink every project or task and sometimes “good enough”, is “good enough”.
 But more often than not your product manager’s correct response isn’t “Close enough.”
 It’s: “Let’s keep at it.”

 Your product manager will know the product better than anyone in your organization, not to mention better than everyone outside your organization.
-You want to hire some eager to advocate for the product with their eyes always focused on the objective, which is to deliver your product to the market.
+Therefore, you want to hire some eager to advocate for the product with their eyes always focused on delivering your product to the market.

 Avoid hiring a jaded product manager by asking these 11 revealing product manager interview questions.

 If you’re a product leader, what traits do you look for when hiring a product manager?
 Please share your thoughts in the comments section.